All Products

 kubectl create ns namespace4

-2. Create an elastic quota group by using the following YAML template:
+2. Create the corresponding elastic quota group according to the following YAML file:

 apiVersion: scheduling.sigs.k8s.io/v1beta1